george-aristides/project-1/github-guide.md

 # Branches
 I have created a second branch, called "dev" - which means development.
 This branch is separate from "main" and it is best to keep it this way.
-The reason for this is so we can put things that we know are functional and finalized into main and have a second branch to work on with things that are not ready to be incorporated into the main branch
+The reason for this is so we can put things that we think are functional and finalized into dev and have that be a second branch to work on with things that are not ready to be incorporated into the main branch
 This is good because we can prevent things like mistakes or conflicting changes/files from being pushed into the main code.
-Basically, if we are all just pushing everything into the main branch, we could overlap, overwrite, or put things that don't work properly in and it would make it difficult to work together
+Basically, if we are all just pushing everything into the main branch, we could overlap, overwrite, or put things that don't work properly in and it would make it difficult to work together and recovering the older version becomes more difficult than it needs to be
 It is like all of us trying to type the same essay on the same document at the same time in a google doc, it gets messy, you write in the middle of or over other peoples stuff, delete the wrong thing... you get the picture

 We may decide to change how we do our branch system, but this way is pretty standard so I set it up this way initially